Thank you for reading our post, please rate this article at the end.

 Now, you’re done.

 Safety chains usually come with trailers or hitches and have different installation processes.
 Make sure to follow the manual.
-The general rule of installing a safety chain is to attach it to a plastic cable and circle it 360 degrees against the tire.
+The general rule of installing a safety chain is to attach it to a plastic cable and circle it 360 degrees around the tire.

 Notice that the chain has a diamond shape.
-It prevents the wheel from moving and nearly punches tires if driven.
+It prevents the wheel from moving and nearly punches the tires if driven.
 Suppose your trailer is one; you would need a 6 mm chain.

 Most wheel chains cost under $50, but if you carry heavy-duty boats and canoes, you’ll need more vital chains that cost above $100.